Bangchis/demo-data_preprocessing-using-langchain/docs/backup_system_guide.md

 **A**: Yes, in the Settings tab.
 However, this is not recommended for safety.

 ### Q: What happens if I run out of disk space?
 **A**: New backups will fail.
-Clean up old backups or increase storage.
+Delete unnecessary backups or increase storage.

 ### Q: Can I backup multiple DataFrames?
 **A**: Yes, the system backs up all DataFrames in your session.